I only recently discovered toilet paper tablets. Now that I know about them, I wonder how we all managed without TP tabs for so long.

-In a lot of countries, it isn’t common for there to be toilet paper in public bathrooms.
-Just bring some toilet paper tablets with you on your trip and you’ll be prepared.
+In many countries, it isn’t common for there to be toilet paper in public bathrooms.
+Just bring some toilet paper tablets with you on your trip, and you’ll be prepared.
 It beats carrying around a whole roll of toilet paper in your bag.

 7. Cleaning and Sanitizing

 Toilet paper tablets rehydrate into thick, durable cloths.
 They are a lot better than paper towels for wiping down surfaces, especially when you need to sanitize things.
 You could even rehydrate them with alcohol (at least 70% alcohol) instead of water to make an antibacterial wipe.

 For camping, I generally use the Sawyer Mini water filter to treat water for drinking.
 The problem with camping water filters is that they get clogged quickly when the water is murky.